 Although not a function of antibodies per se, two bacterial proteins, Protein A and Protein G, bind to the Fc region of some antibodies.
 Protein A is a 56 kDa surface protein originally found in the cell wall of Staphylococcus aureus and Protein G is a 65 kDa protein from Streptococcal bacteria.
 In a similar manner to FcRn, protein A and G bind at the interface between the CH2 and CH3 domains, as depicted in the image below.
-Although overlapping the three epitopes are distinct and this results in differential binding of Protein A and G to different isotypes, subtypes and species of immunoglobulin.
-A summary table of the binding affinities of these proteins to different antibodies can be found here.
+Although overlapping the three epitopes are distinct and this results in differential binding of Protein A and G to different isotypes, subtypes and species of immunoglobulin, shown in this summary table of binding affinities.
 Due to their unique ability to bind pH dependently with high affinity to IgG in particular, these proteins have become widely used for the purpose of purifying antibodies.

 - Brambell, F.W.
 (1966).
 The transmission of immunity from mother to young and the catabolism of immunoglobulins.
 Lancet 2, 1087–1093.

 - Ghetie, V., Hubbard, J.G., Kim, J.K., Tsen, M.F., Lee, Y., and Ward, E.S.
 (1996).
 Abnormally short serum half-lives of IgG in beta 2-microglobulin-deficient mice.
 Eur.
 J. Immunol.
 26, 690–696.